hydpy-dev/hydpy/hydpy/docs/rst/project_structure.rst

 The :ref:`HydPy-H-Lahn` project relies on two main model types: the :ref:`land model
 <land_models>` |hland_96| and the :ref:`stream model <stream_models>` |musk_classic|.
-The control file "stream_dill_assl_lahn2.py", for example, selects the latter for routing the outflow of the subbasin Dill to a location in the river Lahn.
+The control file "stream_dill_assl_lahn2.py", for example, selects the latter to route the outflow of the Dill subbasin to a location in the river Lahn.
 The control file is short because |musk_classic| is relatively simple.
-The first (Python-code) line selects the model type by a so-called "wildcard import", making all relevant information directly available:
+The first (Python-code) line selects the model type using a so-called "wildcard import", making all relevant information directly available:

 >>> from hydpy.models.musk_classic import *